kwurst/CS-472/Lab1/Lab1.md

-*Version 2017-Fall-0.2, Revised 25 August 2017*
+*Version 2017-Fall-1.0, Revised 26 August 2017*
 ### *CS-472 01 &mdash; Fall 2017*

 # Lab 1

 ## Objective

-The objective of today’s lab is to form your group and begin to familiarize yourself with *KISS*, the CBC and the Create.
+The objective of today’s lab is to form your group and begin to familiarize yourself with the *KISS* software environment, the CBC controller, and the Create robot base.

 ## Don’t Forget to Make Entries in Your Engineering Notebook!
 I have included prompt questions to give you ideas for what you should write about, but you can write about anything else you think is important.

 ## Team Selection

-Select two partners.
+Form a team of three.
 (If the size of the class is not an even multiple of 3, the instructor will give additional instructions.)

-* You will be working with these people all semester.
+* You will be working with these people through the end of October (at least).
 * Make sure that at least one team member feels comfortable in the C programming language.
 * Exchange contact information - at least email addresses.
 You can also create your own team channel on Slack.
 * Let the instructor know who is in your team.
-You will be assigned a team number, robot kit and storage area.
+You will be assigned a team number, robot kit, and storage area.

 ## Software Installation